 - Membership Pages

-What Pages Are Not
+What WP Pages Are Not

 - Pages are not posts.
-Pages are not processed by the WordPress Loop, which is PHP code used by WordPress to display posts and to cycle post data (like time, category, etc.) through your blog’s main page.
-Note, however, that some defaults can be changed using various plugins or customizations.
+Pages are not processed by the WordPress Loop, which is PHP code used by WordPress to display posts and to cycle post data (like time, category, etc.) through the main page of your blog.
+Note, however, that some defaults can be changed using certain plugins or customizations.

-(Add text to WordPress)
+(Add text-based content to WordPress)

-Depending on how have configured your site’s settings and plugins, you can also add SEO information to posts and pages (e.g. titles, keywords and descriptions that let you specify how you want your posts or pages to display in search results), create custom excerpts, etc.
+Depending on how you choose to configure your site’s settings and plugins, you can also add “meta” text to posts and pages (e.g. titles, keywords and descriptions that let you specify how you want your posts or pages to display in search engine results), create custom excerpts, etc.

-(Add media to WordPress)
+(Add media-based content to WordPress)

 Add Scripts And Applications

-(Add content to WordPress via scripts and applications)
+(Add content to WordPress via scripts)